 You can also create your own recipes.
 A good bariatric recipe will be high in protein and low in fat.
 Fish and lean meat are excellent proteins.
 Avoid fried foods and recipes with lots of oil and butter; baking is better than frying, and spices and lemon juice provide healthier flavor than oil and butter.

-You should generally avoid foods that are heavy in carbs like pasta or white bread; whole wheat bread and brown rice are better alternatives.
+You should generally avoid foods that are heavy in processed carbs like pasta or white bread; non-processed whole wheat bread and brown rice are better alternatives.
 You can have occasional desserts (see our list below for some examples) but they’re often high in empty calories so don’t make dessert a regular occurrence.

 If you create your own recipe, send it to us and we might post it on here!